The Pampered Cruiser

 • Experience the French quarter, former plantations, southern mansions, Cajun cooking, Civil War historical sites, and Graceland.

-• Veranda Rooms departing July 27 from $4999.
-Includes round-trip air, transfers, beer/wine with meals, a shore excursion in every port, and wifi on the ship.
+• Includes round-trip air, transfers, the Silver Spirits beverage package, a shore excursion in every port, and wifi on the ship.

 Have something to say about this?